HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 This section defines the specific requirements for systems wishing to conform to actors specified in this Health Care Surveys Content Implementation Guide (IG).
-The specification focuses on using the Health Data Exchange App (HDEA), MedMorph's backend services app, to report the health care survey data to NCHS data stores.
+The specification focuses on using the Health Data Exchange App (HDEA), Making Electronic Data More available for Research and Public Health's (MedMorph) backend services app, to report the health care survey data to National Center for Health Statistics (NCHS) data stores.

 ### Context

 #### Pre-reading
-Before reading this formal specification, implementers should first be familiar with the the [Use Cases](usecases.html) page which provides the business context and general process flow.
+Before reading this formal specification, implementers should first be familiar with the [Use Cases](usecases.html) page which provides the business context and general process flow.

 #### Conventions
-This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+This IG uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.